vaisov/postfix-redis-cookbook/README.md

 # postfix-redis Cookbook

-TODO: Installs postfix and redis.
+Installs postfix and redis.
 Sets up postfix to forward all emails to user 'toredis' which stores all emails to redis.

 ### Platforms